-- Consent before students are required to submit to a survey that concerns one or more of the following protected areas ("protected information survey") if the survey is funded in whole or in part by a program of the U.S. Department of Education (ED) - 1.
-Political affiliations or beliefs of the student or student's parent(s)/guardian(s); - 2.
+• Consent before students are required to submit to a survey that concerns one or more of the following protected areas ("protected information survey") if the survey is funded in whole or in part by a program of the U.S. Department of Education (ED) -

+- 1. Political affiliations or beliefs of the student or student's parent(s)/guardian(s); - 2.
 Mental or psychological problems of the student or student's family; - 3.
 Sex behavior or attitudes; - 4.
 Illegal, anti-social, self-incriminating, or demeaning behavior; - 5.
 Critical appraisals of others with whom respondents have close family relationships; - 6.
 Legally recognized privileged relationships, such as with lawyers, doctors or ministers; - 7.
 Religious practices, affiliations, or beliefs of the student or parent(s)/guardian(s); or - 8.
-Income, other than as required by law to determine program eligibility. - Receive notice and an opportunity to opt a student out of - 1 Any other protected information survey, regardless of funding; - 2.
-Any non-emergency, invasive physical exam or screening required as a condition of attendance, administered by the school or its agent, and not necessary to protect the immediate health and safety of a student, except for hearing, vision, or scoliosis screenings, or any physical exam or screening permitted or required under State law; and - 3.
-Activities involving collection, disclosure, or use of personal information obtained from students for marketing or to sell or otherwise distribute the information to others. - Inspect, upon request and before administration or use - 1.
+Income, other than as required by law to determine program eligibility.

+• Receive notice and an opportunity to opt a student out of -

+1 Any other protected information survey, regardless of funding;

+Any non-emergency, invasive physical exam or screening required as a condition of attendance, administered by the school or its agent, and not necessary to protect the immediate health and safety of a student, except for hearing, vision, or scoliosis screenings, or any physical exam or screening permitted or required under State law; and Activities involving collection, disclosure, or use of personal information obtained from students for marketing or to sell or otherwise distribute the information to others.

+- Inspect, upon request and before administration or use - - 1.
 Protected information surveys of students; - 2.
 Instruments used to collect personal information from students for any of the above marketing, sales, or other distribution purposes; and - 3.
 Instructional material used as part of the educational curriculum.

 GSA will develop policies, in consultation with parents/guardians, regarding these rights, as well as arrangements to protect student privacy in the administration of protected surveys and the collection, disclosure, or use of personal information for marketing, sales, or other distribution purposes.
 GSA will directly notify parents/guardians and eligible students of these policies at least annually at the start of each school year and after any substantive changes.

 GSA will also directly notify parents/guardians and eligible students, such as through U. S. mail or email, at least annually at the start of each school year of the specific or approximate dates of the following activities and provide an opportunity to opt a student out of participating in:

-- Collection, disclosure, or use of personal information for marketing, sales or other distribution. - Administration of any protected information survey not funded in whole or in part by ED. - Any non-emergency, invasive physical examination or screening as described above events even though those activities may not take place on school grounds given the circumstances or scope of a situation.
-Some examples include athletic meets and games, clubs, field trips, contests, dances and concerts.
+- Collection, disclosure, or use of personal information for marketing, sales or other distribution. - Administration of any protected information survey not funded in whole or in part by ED. - Any non-emergency, invasive physical examination or screening as described above

-Parents/guardians or eligible students who believe their rights have been violated may file a complaint with: Family Policy Compliance Office
+Parents/guardians or eligible students who believe their rights have been violated may file a complaint with:

-U. S. Department of Education 400 Maryland Avenue, SW Washington, D.C.
+Family Policy Compliance Office U. S. Department of Education 400 Maryland Avenue, SW Washington, D.C.
 20202-4605